pafable/eks-cluster/readme.md

 An example app using an nginx container image will be deployed on a Fargate node.

+When the cluster is created prometheus and grafana are deployed onto the cluster.
+To access the Grafana UI port-forward to the grafana pod and use default creds.
+For more details, please see [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

 ## Requirements
 - AWS CLI installed and configured
 - Terraform 1.4.6+